Losant/losant-docs/docs/getting-started/boards/getting-started-with-intel-edison.md

 ## Programming the Edison

 Create a new project using the Intel XDK.
-Structure provides an open source <a href="https://github.com/GetStructure/structure-sdk-js" target="_blank">JavaScript SDK</a> that can be used to easily connect the Edison to the Structure platform.
+Losant provides an open source <a href="https://github.com/GetStructure/losant-sdk-js" target="_blank">JavaScript SDK</a> that can be used to easily connect the Edison to the Losant platform.

-Add the `structure-sdk-js` module to the package.json dependencies.
+Add the `losant-sdk-js` module to the package.json dependencies.

 ```json
 {